carwatch-tools/carwatch-ios/CARWatch/README.md

 You can then run the app, either on an emulator, or a connected phone.
 The target device can be selected in the dropdown menu at the top middle of the editor.
 If you select to run the app on a physical device, a fresh deployment will likely cause an 'Untrusted Developer' alert on the device.
 To prevent this, search for 'VPN & Device Management' in the phone's settings and select your apple ID in the 'Developer App' section.
 Then select the 'Trust' button, confirm, and rerun the deployment.

 ### Compatibility
-All used components are available for iOS 15 (iPhone 7, iPhone SE (gen 1), iPhone 6s) and upward.
-As of Oct.
-2024, this covers [95.1%](https://iosref.com/ios-usage) of all iPhones in use.
+The app targets iOS 16.2 and upward.
 For development, Xcode Version 15.4 was used.

 ### App Configuration